F. Joseph Callahan Distinguished Lecture

 Dr. Verghese's work as a physician informs his writing and the reflection that comes through that writing helps him empathize with his patients, and to see them individually, as human beings in need not only of treatment, but of comfort and reassurance.

-Abraham is Professor and Linda R. Meier and Joan F. Lane Professor and Vice Chair for the Theory and Practice of Medicine at the School of Medicine at Stanford University.
+Abraham Verghese is the Linda R. Meier and Joan F. Lane Provostial Professor and Vice Chair for the Theory and Practice of Medicine at the School of Medicine at Stanford University.